-Cape Sugarbird regularly calls from Protea flowers in Kirstenbosch National Botanical Garden.
 Day 4.
-West Coast National Park After a few great days around Cape Town we will head to the scenic west coast to look for a different suite of birds occurring in the strandveld vegetation.
+West Coast National Park

+After a few great days around Cape Town, we will head to the scenic west coast to look for a different suite of birds occurring in the strandveld vegetation.
 We'll start with some farmland birding around Darling in the glorious early-morning light.
 Hopefully Blue Cranes will pose for us while European Bee-eaters in their small colony here are often a little more edgy.
 We'll search the adjacent strandveld for Cape Clapper Lark, Grey-backed Cisticola, Southern Black Korhaan, Chestnut-vented Warbler, Cloud Cisticola, and Pearl-breasted Swallow.
-The wheat fields are normally alive with birds, and we can expect to also find Pied Starling.
-Yellow Canary, African Hoopoe, Red-capped Lark, and Capped Wheatear.
-Next we will head farther north along the coast to West Coast National Park.
+The wheat fields are normally alive with birds, and we can expect to also find Pied Starling, Yellow Canary, African Hoopoe, Red-capped Lark, and Capped Wheatear.

+The Western Cape is a stronghold for Blue Cranes, South Africa's national bird.

+Next, we will head farther north along the coast to West Coast National Park.
 We will try to time it right so that we arrive at the Langebaan Lagoon at a time when the shorebirds are close to the various hides on the lagoon.
-Here we can expect to see thousands of Palearctic shorebirds, which
+Here we can expect to see thousands of Palearctic shorebirds, which should still be showing some breeding plumage at this time of year.
+Species to look for include Bar-tailed Godwit, Eurasian Curlew, Whimbrel, Common Greenshank, Marsh Sandpiper, Grey and Common Ringed Plovers, Red Knot, Ruddy Turnstone, Curlew Sandpiper, Little Stint, and occasionally Terek Sandpiper.
+Of the resident shorebirds we should find White-fronted, Kittlitz's, Three-banded, and Chestnut-banded Plovers.

-The strandveld throughout the park will be explored for Grey Tit, Long-billed Crombec, Chestnut-vented Warbler, White-backed Mousebird, Bokmakierie, Cape Penduline Tit, Grey-winged Francolin, Cape Weaver, and our most important target, the graceful Black Harrier.
+The strandveld throughout the park will be explored for Grey Tit, Long-billed Crombec, Chestnut-vented Warbler, White-backed Mousebird, Bokmakierie, Cape Penduline Tit,

+Grey-winged Francolin, Cape Weaver, and our most important target, the graceful Black Harrier.

 After leaving the park and before checking into our accommodation in Langebaan we should have time to look for the resident pair of Verreaux's Eagles just outside of town (if we run out of time today, we will ensure that we try the next morning).

+Overnight: Le Mahi Guest House, Langebaan.

+The tiny Cape Penduline Tit can be reliably seen in the West Coast National Park.

-Overnight: Le Mahi Guest House, Langebaan Day 5.
-West Coast and Tankwa Karoo This morning we will leave early to explore the farmlands north of Langebaan.
+Day 5.
+West Coast and Tankwa Karoo

+This morning we will leave early to explore the farmlands north of Langebaan.
 Some of the specials we'll look for here include Blue Crane, Namaqua Sandgrouse, Acacia Pied Barbet, Cape Long-billed and Large-billed Larks, Grey-backed Sparrow-Lark, Sickle-winged and Ant-eating Chats, and perhaps Lanner Falcon.

 After a great morning's birding we will stop at a nearby salt works to try to improve our photos of Chestnut-banded Plover as well as Lesser and Greater Flamingos, Black-necked Grebe, Red-necked Phalarope, and other shorebirds.
-Heading farther inland (approximately a three-hours' drive) we will travel through some spectacular mountain passes before eventually dropping back down into the vast, dry plains of the Tankwa Karoo, where we will be based for the next two nights.
-Overnight: Tanqua B&B, Route 355
+Heading farther inland (approximately a three-hour drive) we will travel through some spectacular mountain passes before eventually dropping back down into the vast, dry plains of the Tankwa Karoo, where we will be based for the next two nights.

-We normally get excellent views of Chestnut-banded Plover at the saltworks in Velddrif.
+Overnight: Tankwa Karoo/similar